^1000SurfaceID is small but delivers BIG!^1500

 ^1000SurfaceID reaches FAR!^1500

-OK...
-Not really that far.
-Most of our clients are from New York, Boston, New Jersey and Connecticut! :)︎
+We're in Montreal, but our clients contact us from New York, Boston, New Jersey and Connecticut! :)︎

 SurfaceID is an industrial design and mechanical engineer consulting firm located in Montreal, QC, Canada.
 Over the past 12 years, we have acquired vast experiences spanning many industries.
 Medical, domestic appliances, sporting goods and LCD displays—we can really do it all.